stefcameron/esm-import-graph/README.md

 # esm-import-graph

+> ⚠️ Experimental, needs _a lot_ of work to actually be useful...

-Determines the import graph of a given ES module
+Determines the import graph of a given ES module.